 The illuminated manuscripts in the following collections are included in the Catalogue: Additional, Arundel; Burney; Egerton; Hargrave; Harley; Henry Davis; Hirsch; King’s; Lansdowne; Sloane; Royal; Stowe and Yates Thompson (Oriental, for Hebrew illuminated manuscripts).

-PLEASE NOTE: manuscripts in the Cotton collection are not yet included in the Catalogue.
+PLEASE NOTE: manuscripts in the Cotton collection and most of the Additional manuscripts are not yet included in the Catalogue.